Rain pushes NASCAR playoff race at Talladega to Monday | Times Leader

 Click here to subscribe today or Login.

-TALLADEGA, Ala.
-(AP) — NASCAR’s playoff race at Talladega Superspeedway was washed out and rescheduled for Monday because persistent rain backed the series into too tight of a window to run as scheduled.
+TALLADEGA, Ala.— NASCAR’s playoff race at Talladega Superspeedway was washed out and rescheduled for Monday because persistent rain backed the series into too tight of a window to run as scheduled.

 The race was initially delayed almost two hours and NASCAR made one attempt Sunday at starting the 500-miler.
 But it began to rain again as the cars circled the 2.66-mile superspeedway behind the pace car.